 It is typically a single-purpose, reality-based toy focused on the development of one particular soft-motor, gross-motor, or language skill.
-Another common feature is the simplicity and use of natural materials.
+Other common features are simplicity, use of natural materials and emphasis on beauty.

 So, what are the key characteristics of a Montessori-friendly toy?

-The goal is to improve the children’s ability to focus on a specific task by keeping the toy as simple as possible.
+Quite the contrary, they are usually pretty straightforward.
+The goal is to improve children’s ability to focus on a specific task by keeping the toy as simple as possible.

-The use of wood (and other natural materials like metal, cotton, wool or stone) is one of the most typical features of a Montessori toy.
+The use of wood (and other natural materials like cotton, wool or stone) is one of the most typical features of Montessori toys.

-Each toy should have an educational purpose and help with the development of one particular fine-motor, gross-motor, or language skill.
+According to the Montessori philosophy, each toy should have an educational purpose and help with the development of one particular skill.
+That’s why the vast majority of Montessori toys are the so-called close-ended toys.